alexanderby/malevic/README.md

 - `didmount` handler will be invoked after DOM node is created and appended to parent.
 - `didupdate` handler will be invoked after all attributes of existing DOM node were synchronized.
-- `willunmount` handler will be invoked be invoked before DOM node is removed.
+- `willunmount` handler will be invoked before DOM node is removed.
 - `native` set to `true` will prevent Malevič.js from touching DOM node's children.
 - Use a child function like `(domNode) => <Element node={domNode} />` when child nodes depend on parent DOM element.